Life in the wild doesn’t have to be so hard for birds of prey.

 Higgins – Male Northern Saw-whet Owl

-Higgins is a delightfully charming tiny owl that came to Christine’s Critters with a damaged wing.
+Mr. Higgins as he prefers to be called, is a delightfully charming tiny owl that came to Christine’s Critters with a damaged wing.

-“We immediately got him on antibiotics to stop the infection,” says Betsy.
+“We immediately got him on antibiotics to stop the infection,” Betsy says.
 “Cat saliva is deadly to a bird.
 If a cat bites a bird, you have 24-48 hours to get them onto antibiotics before they die from the infection.”

-“He’s very cute and can be so mean,” Betsy says laughing.
+“He’s adorable and charming, but can be so mean,” Betsy says laughing.
 “He’s feisty, and he has to be as a tiny small owl to survive in a world where everything is trying to eat you.”

 Ash – Male Grey-faced Eastern Screech Owl